radrow/ddtrace/EXAMPLE.md

 provide it not just for its sole evaluation, but also as a simple reference for custom experiments, which we encourage to try.

-### Example: microchip factory
+## Example: microchip factory

 We provide an example Elixir application in the `example-system` directory (see the [README](example-system/README.md)).
+The application implements a simple distributed system where Producers construct values and ask Inspectors to "validate" their produce before it is returned to the caller.
+Producers may call other Producers in order to construct return values to received calls.

+We implement two example interactions with this application.

+#### Small case

-The application implements a simple distributed system where two Producers (tagged 1 and 2) construct values and ask Inspectors (tagged 1 and 2 respectively) to "validate" their produce before it is returned to the caller.
-Inspectors 1 and 2 validate these values by comparing it to metadata provided by Producers 2 and 1 respectively (note that the id numbers are flipped).
+This case includes two Producers (tagged 1 and 2) and two Inspectors (tagged 1 and 2 as well).
+Inspectors 1 and 2 validate values produced by Producers 1 and 2 respectively by comparing them to metadata provided by Producers 2 and 1 respectively (note that the id numbers are flipped).

 There are two scenarios which may nondeterministically occur when the example application runs, depending on how the calls and responses between `gen_servers`